Herman Mashaba: Post-mayoral career

 Mashaba formed The People's Dialogue, a medium to interact with ordinary South Africans and discuss social and civil issues, which launched on 6 December 2019, and closed on 29 February 2020.
 The funding sources for this initiative have never been made public.

 After considering running for Mayor of Johannesburg under a different party banner, Mashaba launched the new political party, ActionSA, on 29 August 2020.
-Mashaba claimed that the funding for the party came "from my own pocket, & supporters on the ground" but this has never been verified and it appears to be contradicte.
+Mashaba claimed that the funding for the party came "from my own pocket, & supporters on the ground" but this has never been verified and it appears to be contradictory.
 In 2021 it was revealed that in the first quarter of the year ActionSA had received more than R3.3 million in funding from donors above the threshold of R100,000, of which only R121,490 was from Mashaba's company Black Like Me and R2.5million came from the Israeli-South African businessman Martin Moshal.
 In the second quarter of 2021 the party received a further large donation of R5million from Moshal and three donations totalling R10million from members of the Oppenheimer family.

-IEC records show that Mashaba amongst South Africa's party leaders,has invested the most money towards his own party after pumping millions behind ActionSA.
+IEC records show that amongst South Africa's party leaders, Mashaba has invested the most money towards his own party after pumping millions behind ActionSA.

 After Russia invaded Ukraine in February 2022, Mashaba criticized the ruling ANC party for refusing to cut ties with Russia.

-After the 2024 elections ActionSA announced that Mashaba would not be going to parliament, that he would be focusing on building the party ahead of the next local elections.
+After the 2024 elections ActionSA announced that Mashaba would not be going to parliament, and that he would be focusing on building the party ahead of the next local elections.

 In a press conference Mashaba said he did not need the salary of a member of parliament as he is privileged and his family can take care of him, he further elaborated that he would rather be focusing on teaching South Africans on the danger of politics of identity.
-After the election results "scared" him because people voted based on identity.
+After the election, the results "scared" him because people voted based on identity.